amercader/calendari/README.md

 2. Manually create the file `festes_catalunya_{year}.csv`
 3. Run `python scraper.py places-ids` to get the updated locations
 4. Run `python scraper.py all-places` to get all holidays
+5. Run `python scraper.py web-files` to get the new production files
+6. Update the constants `year`, `years` and `holidays` in file `app.js` TODO: automate
+7. Replace all occurences of the previous year with the new one in file `index.html` TODO: automate
+8. Update redirect in `netlify.toml`

 ### Web app